GTFS importer

 It is possible to download the GTFS zip file of a specific GTFS, by clicking on the icon shown in the next picture.

 It is possible to filter the time period of the GTFS that will be used.
-Only the trips having at least one stop during the time range, will be imported.
-On the same row you will need to choose the day of the week you want to import.
+Only the trips having at least one stop during the time range, will be imported. see filters for more information

 You can also pick which GTFS you want to import.
 To help the decision the different columns give information about the GTFS:

-- If the network is entirely insidethe displayed polygone (All in polygon)
+- If the network is entirely inside the displayed polygone (All in polygon)

 - The code of the country of the GTFS (Code)